 In one instance, the knife field dressed and quartered three deer without it needing sharpening.
 The handle never gets too slick to hold safely, no matter how messy the field dressing job gets.

 The knife’s performance is so impressive that two of my elk-hunter friends also bought SRKs.
-Two years ago, I bought a SRK for a hunting buddy who refused to accept my fair share of the gas money on a hunting trip.
+Several years ago, I bought a SRK for a hunting buddy who refused to accept my fair share of the gas money on a hunting trip.

 But there are some other tasks where the SRK doesn’t particularly shine.
 It isn’t a particularly good camp knife, since the thick blade doesn’t work all that well for slicing tomatoes, potatoes, or summer sausage.
 It’s clumsy for peeling potatoes.
 But that’s why I also, weight permitting, carry some form of Mora-style knife.